eigenbooks/bayes-missing-manual/_sources/index.md

 1. How to convert circumstances in the real world into the language of probability and statistics
 2. When to deploy each tool - probability, descriptive statistics, inference - in the solution process.

-This manual hopes to standardize and simplify the choices that make Bayes theorem difficult to [use](process) for everyday [problems.](examples)
+This manual hopes to [standardize and simplify](process) the choices that make Bayes theorem difficult to use for [everyday problems.](examples)

 ## What types of problems can be solved with Bayes theorem

 You wouldn’t pick up your TV manual to learn how to operate your lawn mower, so it is helpful to understand what *product* this manual was actually written for.

 The use of Bayes theorem can be applied to multiple situations, in various forms, using a variety of analytical and numerical techniques.
 In short, there are a lot of ways to use Bayes theorem.
 As a rough guideline, I divide the possible methods into model comparison and parameter estimation.
-This manual covers a simple method for model comparison that only requires simple mental math.
+This manual covers a simple method for model comparison that only relies on easy mental math.
 Each formulation is briefly described below so you can identify if your use case fits with what is described in this manual.

 (model-comparison)=
 ### Model comparison (the main focus of this manual)